Ninespine stickleback: Description

+The ninespine stickleback is a small fish, reaching a maximum size of around 12.5 cm.
+It reaches an age of about 3 years.
 The body of the ninespine stickleback tapers to a very narrow caudal peduncle and the caudal fin is fan-shaped.
 The body is less deep and more elongated than that of the three-spined stickleback with a thinner and longer caudal peduncle, but the best way of distinguishing these two species is the number of spines in front of the dorsal fin which, for this species, varies from seven to twelve although nine is the commonest number.
 This species does not have scales but there is a group of small bony plates on the narrowest part of the caudal peduncle at the lateral line.
 The mouth points upwards in this species.
 It is generally greyish or olive-brown with silvery flanks irregularly barred or blotched with darker colour.
 During the breeding season, the males develop a black area around the pelvis and the pelvic spines become white.
 The eyes are dark with a gold ring around the pupils.

 The ninespine stickleback lives in streams, lakes, ponds and rivers and favors thick submerged vegetation, as its small spines do not offer much protection.
 Like the three spined stickleback, they have a series of scutes or bony plates along the lateral line but, in freshwater populations, these are frequently reduced in number with a gap between the anterior and posterior plates.